lenskit/lkpy/docs/guide/data.rst

   appears as a ``user_num`` or ``item_num`` column.
 It is the only representation supported by NumPy and PyTorch array formats.

-  User and item numbers are assigned based on sorted identifiers in the initial data source, so reloading the same data set will yield the same numbers.
+  User and item numbers are assigned based on identifiers in the initial data source.
+Adding all entities at once, or using one of the standard loaders, will sort the identifiers before assigning numbers, so reloading the same data set will yield the same numbers.
 Loading a subset, however, is not guaranteed to result in the same numbers, as the subset may be missing some users or items.

-  Methods that add additional users or items will assign numbers based on the sorted identifiers that do not yet have numbers.
+  Adding additional users or items to a data set builder will assign numbers based on the sorted identifiers that do not yet have numbers.

 Identifiers and numbers can be mapped to each other with the user and item *vocabularies* (:attr:`~Dataset.users` and :attr:`~Dataset.items`, see the